sukediz/README-Generator/README.md

 # README Generator

-A CLI application that renders employee information onto a readable HTML file.

 ### Description

 This project takes information entered into the command line by the user and generates a README markdown of the user's project.